 Author / Editor Bio

-RICHARD A. MECKEL is an associate professor of American studies at Brown University.
+RICHARD A. MECKEL is professor of American studies at Brown University.
 He is the author of Save the Babies: American Public Health Reform and the Prevention of Infant Mortality, 1850–1929 and coeditor of Children and Youth in Sickness and in Health.